plagache/DSLR/README.md

     - [x] weight in the dataframe are alphabeticaly sorted and the resulting np array is in the same order
     - [x] exctract scaling from classer && courses list creation from Training
 - [x] split loss formula to prevent log(0), only compute the y truth side.
+- [ ] split loss formula to prevent log(0), only compute the y truth side in SGD

 ### Questions